 When the frost is gone and your seeds have grown (or you’ve picked up seedlings from the store), it’s time to get gardening!
 If the seedlings have been living indoors, harden them off before transplanting.
 Place the plants about a 1½ feet apart.
 Be sure not to crowd them, since dark and damp conditions can invite disease and pests.

 You can also grow alpine strawberry plants in containers.
-Use a medium-sized, shallow pot with drainage holes.
+Use a medium-sized, shallow pot with drainage holes, or for stellar yields try a 5-tiered GreenStalk.
 As container plants, alpine strawberries will look great in potting arrangements.
 It’s easy to grow alpine seed and plants indoors, as long as they get plenty of light.